Reduce costs and get total inventory control with contract manufacturing software

 Free 14-day trial for contract manufacturing software

-An ERP solution doesn't need to be complicated.
+Manufacturing software doesn't need to be complicated.
 Try Katana for free and see why thousands of manufacturers made the switch.

 Integrate your contract manufacturing software with the services you know and love